msaqib25/playbook/ourrituals.md

 Everyone in the company is encouraged to create a topic (any topic) and put their name on the [shared google sheet](https://docs.google.com/spreadsheets/d/1F25ogetFbGa592Q4Zr0LhyMD3aOa26fUl32-9yy8eFc/edit?usp=sharing)

 Notes:
-- Lunch & learn is generally organized in the basement conference room.
+- Lunch & learn is generally organized in the main office conference room.
 - Since space is limited, only 15 people can attend lunch & learn in person.
 An email goes out the week of Lunch and Learn for signups.
 - We order Pizza for the people in the conference room.
 - Everyone else can join the session via Zoom.